preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/announcements/index.rst

 Announcements
 ===========================================

-Here a Tenant Administrator can create Announcements that can be displayed over the whole tenant, normally at the top.
+Here a user with the approrpiate permissions can create Announcements that can be displayed over the whole tenant, normally at the top.
+Tenant Administrators can always create announcements.
+Also, any user can be granted this permission.
+This is set under "Permissions" for the Tenant, in Omnia Admin.

 Tenant Announcements can also be shown through the Announcements block.
 For more information about the block, see: :doc:`The Announcements block </blocks/announcements/index>`

 Note that an option to create Announcements for a specific Business Group also is available.
 The options are identical, the only difference is where Announcements are shown.